 Information From the International Centre

-Enrolment and Start of Studies in the Winter Semester 2020/21
+Enrolment and start of studies in the summer semester 2021

 Although students have been asked to come to Leipzig for the winter semester, the current rules on social distancing mean that we will be unable to meet and welcome each and every student.